-The majority of the regions in the US celebrate Groundhog Day.
+The day is celebrated by the majority of the regions in the US.
 Also, there are many areas in the US that are known to have adopted the groundhogs.
 The most common out of these is none other than the Punxsutawney Phil.
 It resides in Pennsylvania at Gobbler’s Knob.
-Due to this official groundhog’s presence, thousands of visitors visit this region every year especially during the Groundhog Day i.e. on February 2.
-During this time, a good number of events and activities are held and this is the most common way of celebrating Groundhog Day.
+Due to this official groundhog’s presence, thousands of visitors visit this region every year especially during the day i.e. on February 2.
+During this time, a good number of events and activities are held and this is the most common way of celebration.

 About Punxsutawney Phil:

-Punxsutawney Phil is a groundhog that became a part of the Groundhog Day during the 1800s in the United States.
+Punxsutawney Phil is a groundhog that became a part of the day during the 1800s in the United States.
 This groundhog was given such a name from the very renowned King Philip.
-This groundhog was not that famous until the comedy movie ‘Groundhog Day’ came up in the year 1993.
+This groundhog was not that famous until the comedy movie from the same name came up in the year 1993.
 Bill Murray was the actor in that and this has led to such increased fame of the Punxsutawney Phil amongst the visitors.
-People living in Canada are known to celebrate the Groundhog Day.

 Names of Groundhog Day in other languages: